eriknomitch/ofe/README.md

 * `"files":` Either relative paths to files you want to open for editing or paths with globbing.
 * `"exclusions":` Exclude any files starting with the exclusion paths specified.
 * `"first_file":` Ensure that this file path is the first argument to your editor.
+* `"topology":` Defines a topology to topologically sort the found files (i.e., which files should be passed after which other files)
 * `"command":` Executes a shell command and adds all files (delimited by newlines) from its output to the open list.
 Be careful with this one.

 **Example ofe.json:**